mirandae/supermemo2anki/README.md

 with a bunch of sub-folders.

-so just run:
+so just pass the top level directory to supermemo2anki:

-supermemo2anki absolute-path/to/(((Backup of my_collection created on 2018-03-28 19-34-30)))

-uh but rename it so I don't have to deal with parentheses:

-supermemo2anki path/to/bkup
+`python2.7 supermemo2anki path/to/bkup`